OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 **Duration:** Concentration, up to 1 minute

 You attempt to suppress strong emotions in a group of people.
-Each humanoid in a 20-foot-radius sphere centered on a point you choose within range must make a Charisma saving throw; a creature can choose to fail this saving throw if it wishes.
+Each humanoid in a 20-foot radius sphere centered on a point you choose within range must make a Charisma saving throw; a creature can choose to fail this saving throw if it wishes.
 If a creature fails its saving throw, choose one of the following two effects.

 You can suppress any effect causing a target to be charmed or frightened.
 When this spell ends, any suppressed effect resumes, provided that its duration has not expired in the meantime.